1871fotc/fotc/docs/walks/toowong-identities-a.md

 ## James Valentine <small>(13‑59‑16/17)</small>

 James was elected to the Toowong Shire Council in 1885.
 He was described by contemporary J. B. Fewings as *“an intelligent and shrewd man of business”*.
 A street which runs off Milton Road is named after him.
-He died on 17 Jan 1904 aged 51.
+He died on 17 January 1904 aged 51.

 ???
 Example "Directions"